anhtu293/nndepth/README.md

 # 1. Introduction
 - Depth estimation by neural network is now a very active domain thanks to its application in various domains: robotic, VR/AR, autonomous car, ...
-The implementation of many algorithms is very diversed and sometime incomplete.
+The implementation of many algorithms is very diverse and sometimes incomplete.
 The deployment (model exportation, execution script, ...) isn't always supported.
-Therefore, I implement this repository to unify many depth estimation neural network in a repository to simplify the training - inference - deployment.
+Therefore, I implemented this repository to unify many depth estimation neural networks in a single repository to simplify the training - inference - deployment process.
-- I mainly focus on Depth Estimation from Monocular and Stereo Camera, particularly lightweight algorithms which can be deployed and run in realtime on edge device: mobile phone, robots, AI Cameras.
+- I mainly focus on Depth Estimation from Monocular and Stereo Cameras, particularly lightweight algorithms that can be deployed and run in real-time on edge devices such as mobile phones, robots, and AI Cameras.

 # 2. Dependencies
-- This repository is developed using [`aloception-oss`](https://github.com/Visual-Behavior/aloception-oss), an open source package of VisualBehavior which allows to handle easily the pipeline (data processing, training cycle, exportation, ...) in many Computer Vision application.
+- This repository is developed using [`aloception-oss`](https://github.com/Visual-Behavior/aloception-oss), an open-source package of VisualBehavior that allows for easy handling of the pipeline (data processing, training cycle, exportation, etc.) in many Computer Vision applications.
 You can take a look at `aloception-oss` to understand its basic concepts.
-- The easiest way to install working environment is to use Docker.
+- The easiest way to install the working environment is to use Docker.
-- Build docker image
+- Build the Docker image
 ```
 docker build -t nndepth .
 ```
-- Launch docker container
+- Launch the Docker container
 ```
 docker run  --gpus all --ipc host -e LOCAL_USER_ID=$(id -u)  -it --rm  -v MOUNT_YOUR_DISK  --privileged -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix IMAGE_ID
 ```

 # 3. Modules
-- The project is organized in different modules:
+- The project is organized into different modules:
     - **blocks**: basic neural network blocks.
 Some blocks can be found: attention block, positional encoding, residual blocks, transformer, update block for RAFT-based models.
     - **datasets**: Data loader classes.
-    - **disparity**: Module to train - inference different neural networks for Stereo depth estimation.
+    - **disparity**: Module to train and infer different neural networks for Stereo depth estimation.
     - **extractors**: Backbones.